GAM-team/GAM/docs/Chrome-Policies.md

     true: Enable unload event handlers.
     false: Do not enable unload event handlers.

+chrome.users.FTwelveKeyModifier: Control the shortcut used to trigger F12.
+  fTwelveKeyModifier: TYPE_ENUM
+    DISABLED: F12 settings are disabled.
+    ALT: F12 settings use the shortcut that contains the alt modifier.
+    SHIFT: F12 settings use the shortcut that contains the shift modifier.
+    CTRL_SHIFT: F12 settings use the shortcut that contains the modifiers ctrl and shift.
+    UNSET: Allow the user to decide.
+  fTwelveKeyModifierSettingGroupPolicyMode: TYPE_ENUM
+    MANDATORY: Do not allow users to override.
+    RECOMMENDED: Allow users to override.

 chrome.users.FullscreenAlertEnabled: Fullscreen alert.
   fullscreenAlertEnabled: TYPE_BOOL
     true: Enable fullscreen alert when waking the device.